 Transfer back to the starting point of the journey

 Thursdays and Saturdays at 11am there is the possibility to transfer back to Mainz with a small bus (with bike trailer).
 Arrival at 14.00am.
-The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
-The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.
+The driver picks you up at your hotel and has much room for you, your luggage and where required your own bicycle.
+The bus takes you back to your first hotel, thus ensuring a perfect return service without the hassle of hauling luggage.

 7 day hotline service